53 Different Types of Beetles in Michigan

 24. Predaceous Diving Beetle

-The Predaceous Diving Beetle (Cybister fimbriolatus) is a species of aquatic types of beetle in the Michigan States.
+The Predaceous Diving Beetle (Cybister fimbriolatus) is a species of aquatic beetle in the Michigan States.
 Adult beetles are typically about 2.5 cm long, with a black upper body and a red lower body.

-They have wide flat heads that allow them to swim more easily underwater.
+They have wide, flat heads that allow them to swim more easily underwater.
 The larvae live near the bottom of freshwater ponds and streams.

-So they feed on worms, snails, and other insects they can find there.
+So, they feed on worms, snails, and other insects they can find there.
 Larvae look similar to adult beetles but are smaller with narrower heads.

 25. Poplar Borer Beetle